Search

 Vacancies

-Creating a healthy Catholic organisation and becoming an employer of choice is the culture that we strive for at Emmaus Catholic Academy Trust, we want to align our mission with minimal politics, minimal confusion, high moral, high productivity and a low turn-over of the best, talented people in our organisation.
+Creating a healthy Catholic organisation and becoming an employer of choice is the culture that we strive for at Emmaus Catholic Academy Trust, we want to align our mission with minimal politics, minimal confusion, high morale, high productivity and a low turn-over of the best, talented people in our organisation.

 Emmaus CAT Central Team Vacancies